yyj8/pulsar/site2/docs/performance-pulsar-perf.md

 19:54:44.336 [Thread-1] INFO  org.apache.pulsar.testclient.PerformanceProducer - Aggregated latency stats --- Latency: mean:   3.383 ms - med:   3.293 - 95pct:   4.610 - 99pct:   5.059 - 99.9pct:   5.588 - 99.99pct:   5.837 - 99.999pct:   6.609 - Max:   6.609
 ```

 From the above test data, you can get the throughput statistics and the write latency statistics.
 The aggregated statistics is printed when the Pulsar Perf is stopped.
 You can press **Ctrl**+**C** to stop the Pulsar Perf.
-After the Pulsar Perf is stopped, the [HdrHistogram](http://hdrhistogram.github.io/HdrHistogram/) formatted test result appears under your directory.
-The document looks like `perf-producer-1589370810837.hgrm`.
+If you specify a filename with the `--histogram-file` parameter, a file with the [HdrHistogram](http://hdrhistogram.github.io/HdrHistogram/) formatted test result appears under your directory after Pulsar Perf is stopped.
 You can also check the test result through [HdrHistogram Plotter](https://hdrhistogram.github.io/HdrHistogram/plotFiles.html).
 For details about how to check the test result through [HdrHistogram Plotter](https://hdrhistogram.github.io/HdrHistogram/plotFiles.html), see [HdrHistogram Plotter](#hdrhistogram-plotter).

 ### Configuration options for `pulsar-perf produce`